-CAR224 Floor, Wall and Ceiling Specialties (1/2/3) Prerequisite: As required by program.
+CAR224 Floor, Wall and Ceiling Specialties (1/2/3)

 This course focuses on advanced interior applications for floors, walls, and ceilings.
 Topics may include paneling, hard wood floors, drop ceilings, acoustical ceilings, tray ceilings, and box ceilings.
 Upon completion the students should have a working knowledge of the specialties covered.